01Know Your Target

 Who are you trying to reach?
 Have you identified your niche?
 What do they look like?
 What do they do?
 What do they read?
 Where can you find them?

 If you've done your homework you should be able, to answer all of the above.
 Often business owners and even marketers think that if you cast the net wide you will reach more people, but the opposite is true.
 When you cast your net wide you miss the ability to hone your craft, tailor your message and reach the pain points of those you are looking to serve.
 More is not necessarily better.
 Focus is always better.
 Know your audience like the back of your hand.
 Why will they purchase what we offer?
 Why will they object?

 Let's say that you wanted to be bilingual.
 You wouldn't study both French and Spanish at the same time because you might learn both at the average level.
 You more than likely wouldn't be great at either, because you would be sharing your focus.
-You would be splitting time and giving only half of your energy to the cause rather than fully focusing on learning the language like it was your second language.

 A narrow focus empowers you and strengthens the impact you can have in the marketplace.
 It's like marketing yourself as a general doctor versus a doctor specialized in working with children.

 02Educate on Your Benefits